 This list of 19 Sci-fi & Fantasy Reading Suggestions for International Women’s Day looks extremely promising.
 I’ve read and loved six of these titles.
 Others are already on my radar, and I think I’d like to read everything on this list.

-My Recommended Reading of individual books can be found in the blog portion of this site, News & Notes.
-I’m trying to add new recommendations every week, from a broad range of authors writing on many different topics, both fiction and nonfiction.
+My Recommended Reading of individual books can be found by clicking the previous link or searching my site for “recommended reading” or scrolling the blog portion of this site, News & Notes.
+I’m trying to add new recommendations every week (and not even coming close), from a broad range of authors writing on many different topics, both fiction and nonfiction.
 I also sometimes do Recommended Viewing of movies, TV shows, and documentaries I find outstanding/useful.

 Warning: I’m typically choosing to link to Goodreads, and, as one might expect, any text written by people about themselves instead of members of the dominant classes tend to get some really really negative, dismissive reviews, that often end up front of the list as other people who also don’t want to rethink what they thought they knew glob onto these negative reviews in a self-defensive position of adherence to ignorance and rationalizing away what they don’t want to hear.
 You’ve been warned.
 I’ve seen so many negative reviews that were utterly, factually false, despite any “difference of opinion” that might legitimately exist, and yet, there they often are, the top of the list.
 Funny how that might work.